Gon-Namprasertkul/shell-really-say/README.md

 cd shell-really-say
 cargo build --release
 ```
-then copy target/release/SRS.exe to a known location
+then copy target/release/SRS.exe to a known location or bin directory